State University of New York at Morrisville

 State University of New York at Morrisville (formerly Morrisville State College) or SUNY Morrisville is a public college with two locations in New York, one in Morrisville and one in Norwich.
 It is part of the State University of New York system.
-It offers 23 bachelor's degrees, 52 associate degrees, and three certificate programs, and is accredited by the Middle States Commission on Higher Education.
+It offers one master's degree, 21 bachelor's degrees, 34 associate degrees, and two certificate programs, and is accredited by the Middle States Commission on Higher Education.

-Location

 SUNY Morrisville is located in Central New York, 32 mi southeast of Syracuse in the village of Morrisville, New York.
-Morrisville is adjacent to the towns of Cazenovia, 11.5 mi to the west, and Hamilton, 8.4 mi to the east.
+Morrisville is near the towns of Cazenovia, 11.5 mi to the west, and Hamilton, 8.4 mi to the east.

+History

+The university was initially established in 1908 as the "New York State School of Agriculture at Morrisville".

 Research

 Industrial hemp

 SUNY Morrisville was one of the first campuses to hold a license to grow industrial hemp for grain and fiber research applications.
 This research program is being led by Agronomy professor Dr. Gilbert Jenkins and Morrisville students.
 While Industrial Hemp is very responsive to nitrogen inputs in terms on increased grain production, at the same time, fiber quality may decrease with high N inputs.
 We are looking to develop a grain yield response curve for nitrogen fertilization, test a variety of fertilization timing options, and sources of N fertilizer to maximize grain production.
 Fiber quantity and quality will be measured to determine if it is possible to harvest high quality fiber from a dual purpose crop, or whether nitrogen recommendations are divergent for fiber and grain production purposes.

 Recently the college announced the creation of a cannabis industry minor.